$\Lambda$CDM is alive and well: The Hubble constant

-For comparison, we include a model in which it is assumed that the Planck value is biased (model E4).
-The improvement in AIC is $\sim -12$; few models among the extensions already investigated in the past reach such level of improvement.
-Model E5 is a model in which we assume that both CMB and BAO are affected by an identical bias.
-The improvement is then similar to the one obtained in model E1: $\Delta$AIC $\sim -20$.
-Interestingly, it is not very far from (but better than) the best improvement obtained in a recent quantitative investigation of the performance of various $\Lambda$CDM extensions \cite{2021arXiv210710291S}.

 However, as mentioned earlier several methods used to infer the Hubble constant rely on the Cepheids calibration.
 Therefore a bias in this calibration would affect in a similar way {\em all} these determinations.
 Assuming such a bias (model E2) would affect not only SH0ES but also the surface brightness method as well as the Tully-Fisher one.
-Under this hypothesis, still adding only one parameter to the $\Lambda$CDM, we obtain a $\chi^2$ of 6.8 and a $\Delta$AIC of -27.2.
-We conclude from this study that the possibility of a bias in the Cepheids calibration leads to an improvement in AIC that no extension of the $\Lambda$CDM model has reached.
-It seems likely that no theoretical model can reach such a level of improvement.
+Under this hypothesis, still adding only one parameter to the $\Lambda$CDM, we obtain a $\chi^2$ of 6.7 and a $\Delta$AIC of -26.3.
+Recently several review papers addressed various $\Lambda$CDM extensions that may relieve the $H_0$ tension among which \cite{2021CQGra..38o3001D,2021APh...13102604D}. \cite{2022PhR...984....1S} performed a quantitative investigation of the performance of various $\Lambda$CDM extensions.
+In this work, improvements in models were examined through three distinct metrics: the Gaussian Tension (GT), the change in the effective $\chi^2$, and the improvement in AIC.
+We can therefore compare directly and quantitatively the improvement from our Table 2 to the models they investigated\footnote{Because our $\chi^2$ is derived directly from $H_0$ measurements and uncertainties, the GT is less relevant in our case.}.